5 ft 6 in gauge railway: India

 In India, the initial freight railway lines were built using standard gauge.
 In the 1850s, the Great Indian Peninsula Railway adopted the gauge of for the first passenger railway in India between Bori Bunder in Bombay and Thane.
 This was then adopted as the standard for the nationwide network.

 Indian Railways today predominantly operates on broad gauge.
 Most of the metre gauge and narrow gauge railways have been converted to broad gauge.
 Small stretches of the network that remain on metre and narrow gauges are also in the process of being converted to broad gauge.
-Rapid transit lines, such as the Delhi Metro and Mumbai Underground are mostly on standard gauge, although certain early rapid transit lines (namely, the Kolkata Metro) use broad gauge.
-High speed rail routes, such as HS1 (more commonly known as the Mumbai–Ahmedabad high-speed rail corridor), use standard gauge.
+Rapid transit lines, such as the Mumbai Metro and Bengaluru Metro, are mostly on standard gauge, although certain early rapid transit lines (namely, the Kolkata Metro and part of the Delhi Metro) use broad gauge.
+High-speed rail routes, such as the Mumbai–Ahmedabad high-speed rail corridor, use standard gauge.

 Bangladesh

 Bangladesh Railways uses a mix of broad gauge and metre gauge.
 The broad gauge network is primarily located to the west of the Jamuna River, while the metre gauge network is primarily located to its east.
 The Jamuna Bridge is a mixed-use bridge that contains a dual gauge connection across the river linking both networks.